unyimesamuel891/vellum/README.md

 # Vellum

-A spatial-first workspace — a modern alternative to Notion built with Next.js and Tailwind CSS.
+A spatial-first workspace; a modern alternative to Notion built with Next.js and Tailwind CSS.

 ## Stack